miha1110/cypress-ecommerce-fullflow/README.md

 Validates the search bar functionality and confirms that selected products are correctly added to the shopping cart.

 ### Cart and checkout flow
-Covers the complete purchase workflow — validating each step of the checkout to ensure the site responds as expected under typical user actions.
+Simulates the full purchase process, from adding items to the cart to completing the order, ensuring the website behaves correctly at each step.
+This helps verify that typical user actions during checkout are handled smoothly and without errors.

 ### Logout process
 Ensures users can log out safely and that their session is properly cleared from the system.